| Issue No. 1

 with HIV – AIDS.
 RedLa+ is pleased to release its first

 edition of the information bulletin in Spanish and English.
+A test edition

 was released recently and we hope that the definitive version

 meets all your expectations and information needs.
+The main

 objective of the bulletin is to release information about the